How to Maximize Wireless (WiFi) Range

 NCOS Version: Any NCOS Version - for information on upgrading NCOS, click here.

-Move your router: Sounds obvious, but this is the easiest and often the most effective way to extend your Wi-Fi range!
+- Move your router: Sounds obvious, but this is the easiest and often the most effective way to extend your Wi-Fi range!
 Invest a bit of time by trying a few different locations for your router, and see which spot provides the best performance.
-The antennas that broadcast the signal (both the internal ones on the CTR350/PHS300/CTR500/MBR1200 and the external antennas on the AER3100/AER2100/IBR1100/IBR900/IBR600/IBR600B/IBR600C/MBR1400v2/MBR1400/MBR1000/MBR900) are Omni-directional, meaning they radiate the signal best when centered - try putting the router in a centralized location.
+The antennas that broadcast the signal are omni-directional, meaning they radiate the signal best when centrally-located.
+As such, try putting the router in a centralized location.
 Make sure the router is not on the floor - placing it higher up on a table or shelf generally gets better results.
 If you need your router in a specific part of the house because the cellular signal is better in one location (by a window, for example), try moving the router around 15°, 45°, 90° (or if you're using a Cradlepoint with external antennas, move the antennas) - minor changes can have drastic effects!

-Change the Channel: Try changing the channel on which your Wi-Fi is broadcasting through your router's configuration page.
-How to Change the Wireless Channel on a Series 2 Cradlepoint or How to Change the Wireless Channel of a Series 3 Cradlepoint
+- Change the Channel: Try changing the channel on which your Wi-Fi is broadcasting through your router's configuration page - NCOS: How to Change the Wireless Channel on a Cradlepoint Router

 This article not have what you need?
 Not find what you were looking for?
 Think this article can be improved?
 Please let us know at firstname.lastname@example.org.